AmazingApps/Amazing-Windows-Apps/README.md

 The purpose of this book is to introduce awesome apps on Windows.
 These apps are awesome in that:

-1. These apps have extraordinary features.
+1. They have extraordinary features.
-2. These apps do not contain unacceptable ads.
+2. They do not contain unacceptable ads.
 These apps must be free of charge if there exists some acceptable ads in these apps.
 That is to say, there should be NO ads if users are required to purchase a license to use the app, or some features of the app.
-3. These apps are privacy-friendly.
+3. They are privacy-friendly.
 They will ONLY share your personal information with third party with your permission or under legal requirements.
-4. These apps are under active development.
+4. They are under active development.
 If an app is no longer maintained, it will be removed from the book.
-5. These apps are user-friendly.
+5. They are user-friendly.
 They are worth the time and effort to learn how to use them.
-6. These apps are compitable with Windows 7/8.1/10 \(A note will be provided if this requirement is not satisfied.\)
+6. They are compitable with Windows 7/8.1/10 \(A note will be provided if this requirement is not satisfied.\)

 Note: Apps that meet the following conditions will NOT be listed although they may deserve a try: